hmlkao/provider-jfrog-artifactory/README.md

 Notice that in this example Provider resource is referencing ControllerConfig with debug enabled.

-You can see the API reference [here](https://doc.crds.dev/github.com/hmlkao/provider-jfrog-artifactory).
+You can see the API reference at [doc.crds.dev](https://doc.crds.dev/github.com/hmlkao/provider-jfrog-artifactory).

 ## Naming convention decision